payamn/website/_projects/2014-08-01-Control-mouse-with-hands.md

 ---
 layout:     project
 title:     Control mouse with Hands
 date:       2014-11-28
 code:
 doc:
-demo:
+demo:     xPjvshQgju8
 best:       true
 image_small: /files/projects_files/2014-08-01-Control-mouse-with-hands.png
+short: Controll the mouse curser by tracking the user's hand using a RGB camera

 ---
 The hand tracking is based on color recognition.
 For achieving this I do: <br />